BryanSchuetz/dai/our-work/local-content-plan-and-report.md

 ![Planning](/uploads/lcpr-plan.png){: style="border: 0px;"}

 Forecasts of Local Content are uploaded as targets—part of building a Local Content Plan for operator or primary contractors.
 Planning includes qualitative sub-plans for recruitment, training, local sourcing, supplier development, etc.

+## Arrange a demonstration

+Please contact either [Dr. Michael Warner](mailto:Michael_Warner@dai.com), Senior Technical Specialist in Local Content or [Warwick Strong](mailto:Warwick_Strong@dai.com), Manager, Mining to arrange for a demonstration of the software.